GoogleCloudPlatform/cloud-sql-go-connector/migration-guide.md

 	if err != nil {
 		// handle error as necessary
 	}
-	// call cleanup to close the underylying driver when you're done with the
+	// call cleanup when you're done with the database connection defer cleanup()
-	// db.
-	defer cleanup()

 	db, err := sql.Open(